 Kubernetes’ design offers various choices in operating systems, container runtimes, cloud platforms, PaaS, and processor architectures.
 In addition, you can configure a Kubernetes cluster on different Linux distributions like CentOs, Debian, Fedora, CoreOS, Ubuntu, and Red Hat Linux.

-You can deploy it to run in a local or virtual environment based on KVM, libvirt, and vSphere.
+You can deploy it in a local or virtual environment based on KVM, libvirt, and vSphere.

-Serverless architecture for Kubernetes is capable of running on cloud platforms like Google Cloud, Azure, and AWS.
+The Serverless architecture for Kubernetes can run on cloud platforms like Google Cloud, Azure, and AWS.
 Still, you can also create a hybrid cloud if you mix and match clusters across cloud providers or on-premises.

 Automatic Bin packing